kc063/Pokemon-Glitch-Modeling-Project-Final/README.md

 ## Other Simplifications and Additional Information

 We have slightly simplified the name generation process as pre-chosen names are handled differently by the game than ones the player inserts themselves from the name select screen.
 We have also chosen to exclude minor special rules around the terminal character for the player's name (essentially, it produces a valid level (80) and can only appear once, at the end).
 For readability and better visibility of what's going on under the hood, we have chosen to keep levels on the trainers, although the trainers that appear by Old Man glitch actually take their teams from elsewhere in the game data.
 Since this was extraneous to the project we made, we chose to exclude it.

+Simplifications we made to location data include only using two locations-- "Cinnibar" and "Wild".
+There are, for the purposes of the demonstration, only two kinds of locations that matter-- locations that were programmed to have Pokemon encounters and thusly overwrite the buffer with Pokemon data, and those that don't, which provide the conditions for the name data to be read as Pokemon data, due to never clearing it from the wild Pokemon buffer.
+We also allow triggering of the demo (oldMan) arbitrarily and in any location, since what we are most interested in modeling are the two transition states (moving the name of the player to the buffer, and drawing from that invalid buffer when encountering POkemon).